A List for Living and Loving

 I wrote a letter which included 10 pieces of advice as she enters her second decade and called it a list for living and loving.

-I explained that I knew that she wouldn’t always appreciate or accept my guidance, and that there would be some wobbles along the way.
+In my letter, I explained that I knew that she wouldn’t always appreciate or accept my guidance, and that there would be some wobbles along the way.
 But I told her that as her mother, I wanted to help her find her wings and learn to fly, so she can determine her dreams, carve her path and enjoy her own journey wherever it takes her.

 Because wherever she ends up and however she gets there, I will love her.
 Whenever she needs me, I will do my very best to be there.
 Even if she can’t see me, I will be watching out for her and even when she grows too old to hold my hand, I will forever hold her in my heart.